-82 Van Loo, supra note 23, at 104. ("Early conceptions of information privacy emphasized an anti-intrusion impulse as reflecting a desire "to be let alone" by not being watched or having some information kept secret").
+82. Van Loo, supra note 23, at 104. ("Early conceptions of information privacy emphasized an anti-intrusion impulse as reflecting a desire "to be let alone" by not being watched or having some information kept secret.").

-83 Douglas, supra note 20, at 662 (using the example of HiQ.
-"Dominant firms are invoking data privacy as a pro-competitive business justification for alleged exclusionary conduct.").
+83. Douglas, supra note 20, at 662 (using the example of HiQ to explain how "[d]ominant firms are invoking data privacy as a pro-competitive business justification for alleged exclusionary conduct").